parsampsh/adminx/doc/03_frontend_layout_customization.md

 $admin->get_layout();
 ```

-If should design your view(in above example, `my.view`) under the Adminx standards.
+You should design your view(in above example, `my.view`) under the Adminx standards.

 ## 1. Body content
 Structure of your layout should be something like this: